rockettheme/docs/Docs/hosting/joomla.md

 * Will my hosting provider also need to manage email for my domain?
 * What type of hosting can I afford?
 Can I handle overage fees if my site is hit by an unexpected overflow of traffic?

+You should also take in account where your main target audience are located - For example, if your customers are mainly from Europe, you should choose a Web host that is based in (or have services) in Europe.
+The further away you are from your customers, the slower your Web site will be in general.
+You will lose customers/visitors if your Web site is slow.

 With these answers at the ready, choosing the right hosting provider can be a fairly easy process.
 The vast majority of hosts out there offer pretty much the same list of benefits, with minor differences in location, technology, traffic capabilities, and price.

 ### Windows Vs. Linux